trillek-team/trillek-computer/README.md

 =====================================
 Version 0.4.9

+**WARNING: EVERYTHING IN ALL THESE DOCUMENTS IS PRE-1.X AND IS SUBJECT TO CHANGE WITHOUT ANY FORM OF NOTICE.**

 **ADVICE** : In this document there is some technical stuff that could look complex or hard to understand for non-hardware folks.
 Some of these things exist only to give natural limitations of what the computer